Binarity at LOw Metallicity (BLOeM): Projected rotational velocities: Results

 \subsection{Demographics of rotation speeds}

-Figure\,\ref{fig:hist_groups} shows histograms for the full sample, plus the 5 main BLOeM groups \citep{shenar2024}; O-stars, the BSG group (luminosity class I and II B-type stars), B-dwarf (luminosity class III-V), OBe (mostly classical Oe and Be stars), and the BAF group (supergiants stars of spectral type B5 and cooler).
-We see that the strong peak at low \vsini\ in the full sample is also strongly present in the O and B-dwarf groups, indicating that this feature is not solely due to the presence of supergiants in the full sample.
-We also see a hint of bimodality in the O, B-dwarf and BSG groups and, as expected, the OBe sample have a moderate to high \vsini.
+Figure\,\ref{fig:hist_groups} shows histograms for the full sample, plus the five main BLOeM groups \citep{shenar2024}; O-stars, the BSG group (luminosity class I and II B-type stars), B-dwarf (luminosity class III-V), OBe (mostly classical Oe and Be stars), and the BAF group (supergiant stars of spectral type B5 and cooler).
+The strong peak at low \vsini\ in the full sample is also strongly present in the O and B-dwarf groups, indicating that this feature is not solely due to the supergiants in the full sample.
+An indication of bi-modality is visible in the O, B-dwarf, and BSG groups, and, as expected, the OBe sample has a moderate to high \vsini.

 It is worth noting that there are significant differences between individual fields.
-The left-hand panel of Fig.\,\ref{fig:plot_edfs} compares the empirical cumulative distribution functions (eCDFs) of \vsini\ for each field with the full sample.
-These exhibit varying fractions of low \vsini\ sources between the fields, a simple K-S test reveals that only fields 2, 4, and 8 have probabilities greater than 0.5 of being drawn from the mean eCDF.
-The middle and right-hand panels of Fig.\,\ref{fig:plot_edfs} show that the stellar luminosities and $Gaia$ \citep{gaia} $G$-band magnitude distributions are also significantly different.
-For example, the ratios of massive to intermediate mass stars, and/or stellar age distributions.
-Only fields 4 and 5 have K-S probabilities of greater than 0.1 of being drawn from the mean distributions for with of these quantities.
+The left panel of Fig.\,\ref{fig:plot_edfs} compares the empirical cumulative distribution functions (eCDFs) of \vsini\ for each field with the full sample.
+They show varying fractions of low \vsini\ sources between the fields.
+A simple K-S test reveals that only fields 2, 4, and 8 have probabilities greater than 0.5 of being drawn from the mean eCDF.
+The middle and right panels of Fig.\,\ref{fig:plot_edfs} show that the stellar luminosities and $Gaia$ \citep{gaia} $G$-band magnitude distributions are also significantly different.
+For example, the ratios of massive to intermediate-mass stars and/or stellar age distributions.
+Only fields 4 and 5 have K-S probabilities greater than 0.1 of being drawn from the mean distributions for these quantities.
 This field-to-field variation is to be expected, given the patchy location of massive stars in the SMC, for example as indicated by the distribution of its UV sources \citep{cornett1997}.
-In the following discussion we discuss merged samples across all fields, as representing an SMC average picture of the \vsini\ demographics, but one should keep in mind that there are likely local variations when comparing with other work.
+This is reflected in the differences between the luminosity and $G$-magnitude eCDFs of each field.
+For example fields 2 and 3 are incomplete in the $G$-band magnitude at approximately $G=15$ because the bright blue sources in these fields are denser than others, as also indicated by their luminosity functions (central panel).
+One important bias to be aware of is that the central regions of NGC\,346 and NGC\,330 were avoided due to crowding issues that affect fields 4 and 7, respectively.
+In the following discussion, we discuss merged samples across all fields as representing an SMC average picture of the \vsini\ demographics, but we recall that there are likely local variations compared with other work.

-\subsubsection{The main sequence}
+\subsection{The main sequence}